-The Ministry of Parks, Culture and Sport has solicited input from stakeholder groups on a potential name for the new park, and groups overwhelmingly supported the concept of naming the park “Porcupine Hills Provincial Park”.
+The Ministry of Parks, Culture and Sport solicited input from stakeholder groups on a potential name for the new park, and groups overwhelmingly supported the concept of naming the park "Porcupine Hills Provincial Park."

 This name follows Geographic Names Board of Canada naming conventions which give priority to names well established in local use and descriptive of the area.

 The public was welcome to provide comment on the proposed park name until March 30, 2018.

 The two park blocks (formerly referred to as Woody River Block and McBride Lake Block) will be named at a later date, as part of the upcoming park management process.
 Until those names are decided, legislation will simply refer to the two blocks as the East and West blocks.
 The park management planning process, which will begin in fall 2018, can identify a clear set of naming conventions to acknowledge First Nations historical and current use of the area for one or both of the blocks and/or specific geographic features within the park.